With 7-4 loss to Padres, Mariners limp back to Seattle to face Astros and final playoff push

 With Houston’s 3-2 win over the Diamondbacks in Phoenix, the Mariners fell to four games back in the standings and five games back – due to Houston owning the tiebreaker — to secure second place in the division for an automatic playoff spot.

+“What it takes to win in close games like this, which is our goal, to play and win in these types of games that are close and have pressure situations,” said Dylan Moore in a postgame video conference.
+“I think as long as we learn from them and have success and have some failure, and learn from the failure, it’s better than not learning and getting blown out.”

-The magnitude of the games has gone from “maybe they can do it” to “minor miracle needed.”
+The magnitude of the games with Houston has devolved from “maybe they can do it” into “miracle needed.”

 With only seven games left to play, even a series sweep over the reeling and wounded Astros might not be enough.
 And remember, Seattle is 2-24 vs. Houston over the last two seasons.